 You are eligible to apply for OPT if you:

-• Have been enrolled full-time for at least one academic year (3 quarters) while maintaining F-1 status
+- Have been enrolled full-time for at least one academic year (3 quarters) while maintaining a valid visa status

-Note: You do not need a job offer to apply for OPT work authorization Students will often apply for OPT while searching for a job related to their major field of study, especially because processing by the USCIS can take 1-2 months.
+Note: You do not need a job offer to apply for OPT work authorization.
+Students will often apply for OPT while searching for a job related to their major field of study, especially because processing by the USCIS can take 3-4 months.

 Length of OPT

-OPT can be approved for a maximum period of 12 months (pre- and post-completion OPT combined).
-For post-completion OPT, your OPT start date can be as early as the date after your I-20 program end date or as late as 60 days after your I-20 program end date.
-An extension of OPT authorization beyond 12 months is possible for students whose degree’s “CIP Code” appears on the STEM list.
+OPT can be approved for a maximum period of 12 months (Pre- and Post-completion OPT combined).
+For Post-completion OPT, the OPT start date can be as early as the date after the I-20 program end date or as late as 60 days after the I-20 program end date.
+Students who have completed STEM-eligible degrees may be eligible for an additional 24-month STEM OPT period following their Post-Completion OPT authorization.

 Processing Time